Colorado High School Graduate Requirements

 High School Graduate Options for Adults in Colorado

 An adult high school diploma program allows individuals to earn the credits they need to qualify for graduation.
 The individual's previous credits earned when attending high school may count towards graduation and any missing credits are typically made up through the program.
-Some programs allow students to use work experience or life experience to gain credits, reducing the amount of required coursework.
+Prospective students must typically be 17 or 18 years of age or older and withdrawn from high school.

-The GED option is test based and while preparation is not mandatory, it is advised, especially for individuals who may have been out of school for a while.
-Preparation courses allow a person to prepare for the four sections of the GED test, which include social studies, reasoning through mathematics, science and reasoning through language arts.
+Colorado offers three high school equivalency programs: the General Educational Development (GED) test, the High School Equivalency Test (HiSET), and the Test Assessing Secondary Completion (TASC).
+The GED option is test-based and, while preparation is not mandatory, it is advised, especially for individuals who may have been out of school for a while.
+Preparation courses allow a person to prepare for the four sections of the GED test, which are social studies, reasoning through mathematics, science and reasoning through language arts.

 High School Diploma Programs